electronstudio/pygame-zero-book/chapters/3_python_fundamentals.md

 # Python Fundamentals

-Now we've had some fun with games I hope to have generated enough interest to tackle some coding basics.
-I don't have the students type these, just discuss them, and possibly not all in the same lesson.
+Now we've had some fun with games I hope to have generated enough interest to tackle some coding basics!
+I don't have the students type these, just discuss them, and possibly not all in the same lesson but only when they relevant to other programs.

 \noindent\begin{minipage}{\textwidth}